Home/Blog/Well-Being/Pregnancy & Reproduction/Safe & Effective Natural Remedies for Pregnancy Acne

 6. Virgin Coconut Oil

 Coconut oil offers antibacterial and antifungal benefits, making it gentle on sensitive skin.
-Some studies state that it may prevent acne.
+However, it is highly comedogenic (pore-clogging) for many individuals and should be used with extreme caution on acne-prone skin.
+Some studies state that it may prevent acne due to its lauric acid content, but this is highly individualised, and it may worsen acne for others.

 How to use:

-• Use virgin coconut oil as a moisturiser before bedtime.
+• If tolerated, use virgin coconut oil as a very light moisturiser before bedtime.

 7. Cucumber and Oatmeal Mask